jere344/csharp-timesheet/README.md

 A timesheet and project management software written in C# wpf using material design.
 I do not recommend using it for production as no one is maintaining it, it was a 2-month school project.
 But you can use it however  you want.

 I did my best to make the graph and canvas system easily importable into a new project with similar feature.
+For that, check out
-Check out the ZoomableCanvas component `app\wisecorp\Views\Components\zoomableCanvas` and the Tree and ProjectTree component in `app\wisecorp\Models\Graphs`
+- the ZoomableCanvas `app\wisecorp\Views\Components\zoomableCanvas`
+- the Tree and ProjectTree in `app\wisecorp\Models\Graphs`
+- the ViewManageProject `app\wisecorp\Views\Manager\ViewManageProject`

 ## Navigation system